-D&L proceedings must be performed in general.
-A bankruptcy proceeding's special features/ requirements (eg, the stay period, public auction assets' sale, the power to set aside a contract, requirements to become a liquidator, the possibility for a creditors' committee) do not exist in D&L proceedings.
+While the IBL regulates bankruptcy proceedings in every detail, the ICL only regulates how the D&L Proceedings must be performed in general.
+The bankruptcy proceedings special features/ requirements (eg, the stay period, public auction assets' sale, the power to set aside a contract, requirements to become a liquidator, the possibility for a creditors' committee) do not exist in the D&L Proceedings.